Mlkurta/ENCE_3100_Michael_Kurta/Lab3/readme.md

 When referencing the Verilog RTL, this one is the "latch_ff.v" file.
 This demo lights six different LEDs (more LEDs are usually more fun), two (Q and Q') from each latch.

-I didn't bother with a logisim implementation with how particulat it could be.

 <img width="472" height="446" alt="pt4 circuit" src="https://github.com/user-attachments/assets/3e09f210-9de7-4f32-a45c-7b0286170a67" />